 Legacy Trunks refinishing procedures and photos

-This section of our website is an information section.
 The following photos and descriptions are examples of some of our procedures we use, and challenges we face, during Trunk refinishing.
 There are photos of different trunks, to show some of the various techniques.
-We are always excited about our refinished Trunks, because of the condition we received them in, and the process and transformation of them during our process.
-Sometimes you have or will find an Antique Trunk which you would like to refinish yourself.
-We love working on these, and while we have some beautifully refinished Trunks for sale, we are glad to help you with this information so you can do your own.
-We also occasionally take on refinishing work, so check with us if you would like LegacyTrunks.com to refinish your Antique Trunk for you.
+We are always excited about our next Trunk refinishing / restoration project.
+Considering the condition we received them in, and the work process we go through with the trunk, the final transformation is always rewarding and exciting.
+Now don't get me wrong, this is not easy work and not a simple process.
+We realize that sometimes people will find an Antique Trunk which they would like to refinish themselves.
+We love working on ours, and the trunks we refinish for clients.
+While we have some beautifully refinished Trunks for sale, we are glad to help you with some information to help you work on your own trunk.

 Click on the photos to enlarge image

-The above photos show how many of our trunks come to us.
+These photos show how many of our trunks come to us and how we refinish / restore them.

 This Flat Top style Trunk dates to the later 1800's and was originally canvas covered and material lined.
-You will see some of the techniques we use while refinishing our Trunks to a Wonderful new look.
+Lower on this page, You will see some of the techniques we use while refinishing our trunks like this Trunk to a Wonderful new look.

 Restoration Photos and 'How We Refinish Our Trunks''